zendesk/curlybars/README.md

 It's a good practice to put your helpers into a module that you will include in different presenter, but you can also just put them as method of your presenter.

-To implement the helper, we need in the Presenter one of the following signatures:
+To implement the helper, one of the following signatures is needed:
 ```ruby
 def helper()
 def helper(context)